Frequently Asked Questions

 Center for Workforce Transition - Capital Area Michigan Works!

 You may set up a proctor in your area.
 Usually another college or university in your vicinity will have a testing center.
 You will want to check with them first to make sure they are willing to proctor your tests, collect their contact information, then completely fill out our Placement Test Proctor Request Form.

 A picture ID is the only item required in order to test.
 In fact, no other outside materials are allowed at your testing station.
 We will provide you with scrap paper.
 No hand-held calculators are allowed, although a "pop-up" calculator is available on screen for certain questions.

-Each test is computerized and multiple choice.
+The tests are computerized and include an essay and multiple choice reading and math tests.
 After the completion of one test, you will automatically move on to the next.
 While testing, no outside materials are allowed, your cell phone must be completely turned off, and there is to be no talking.
 You will be monitored to ensure that you are following these guidelines.
-Only the WritePlacer has a time limit.
-For the multiple-choice tests, you are encouraged to take your time and read through each question carefully
+Only the WritePlacer (essay) has a time limit.
+For the multiple-choice tests, you are encouraged to take your time and read through each question carefully.

 No hand-held calculators are allowed, although a "pop-up" calculator is available on screen for certain questions.

 The WritePlacer has a 70 minute time limit.
 There is no time limit for multiple choice tests and you are strongly encouraged to take their time.
 In general, each test takes around 30 to 45 minutes.
 If you can, please plan on testing on a day when you will have ample time to complete your tests.

 As soon as you are finished with your test you will receive your scores and review them with an Assessment employee.